These Protein Scones are simple tofu-based British scones made with just 3 ingredients, no eggs and no dairy, and full of 11 grams of protein.

 - Preheat the oven to 400°F (200°C).
 Line a large baking sheet with parchment paper.
 Lightly oil the paper with cooking oil spray.
 Set aside.

-- Flour your work surface, add the dough, and roll into about 2 cm/ 0.8 inches in thickness.
+- Flour your work surface, add the dough, and roll it into about 2 cm/ 0.8 inches in thickness.

 - Use a scone cutter to cut out scones from the dough.
 Use leftover dough on the sides to reform a dough ball, roll again, and cut out more scones.
 I made 6 large scones (8cm/3.1 inches each).